About KC Healthy Kids

 In today's environment, eating healthy and being physically active are not easy for everyone.
 Research clearly demonstrates that the places where we live, work, learn and play determine our health.
 Without healthy communities, we -- children and adults alike -- are more likely to suffer from obesity or the many related chronic diseases affecting the United States.

-KC Healthy Kids is leading the charge to transform Greater Kansas City into a region that promotes healthy lifestyles by affecting policies that shape our food environment (how it is grown, processed, distributed and sold) and the build environment (how our surroundings influence our activity levels).
+KC Healthy Kids is leading the charge to transform Greater Kansas City into a region that promotes healthy lifestyles by affecting policies that shape our food environment (how it is grown, processed, distributed and sold) and the built environment (how our surroundings influence our activity levels).

 To improve the health of Greater Kansas City’s children by informing, advocating, and mobilizing the resources and talents of our community to improve healthy eating and active living.